-10. Notice of council and committee meetings

-(1) The municipal manager must, unless otherwise provided in these Rules, at least fortyeight hours or the last workday before the stipulated time, whichever is the earlier, give notice in writing of the date, venue and time for the holding of an ordinary or special meeting:-

-(a) of the council, including a continuation meeting in terms of Rule 43, to every councillor, traditional leader and departmental head;

-(b) of a committee, including a continuation meeting in terms of Rule 43, to every member of the committee concerned and departmental head;

-(c) must publish particulars thereof in a newspaper in the manner determined by the council; and

-(d) must place a copy thereof on the municipal notice board.

-(2) A councillor, traditional leader and departmental head to whom notice had been given in terms of sub-rule (1) is, until such date, venue or time is changed and written notice of such change has been given, required to attend the meeting stipulated in the notice without further notice.

-(3) A notice referred to in sub-rule (1) given to a councillor, traditional leader and a departmental head must contain the agenda for the meeting concerned (except in the case of a continuation meeting in terms of Rule 43).
-In the case of a special meeting in terms of Rule 4 or $\underline{6}$ , the agenda may contain only the matter that must be dealt with at the meeting.

-(4) A notice given in terms of sub-rule (1) to a councillor, traditional leader and departmental head is deemed read for the purpose of the meeting to which it applies.

-(5) The municipal manager must supply of copy of the schedules referred to in Rules $\underline{3}(3), \underline{5}(2)$ and $\underline{8}(2)$ to every councillor, traditional leader and departmental head.
+- 10. Notice of council and committee meetings - Service of notices - (1) At least 3 days before any ordinary meeting of the council and at least forty eight hours before any special meeting of the council, a notice to attend the meeting, specifying the business proposed to be transacted thereat and signed by the Speaker shall be left or delivered to an accessible distribution point within the municipality as determined by the council from time to time / sent be electronic mail to an address provided by the councillor as his/her official address / mail address. - (2) A councillor, traditional leader and departmental head to whom notice had been given in terms of sub-rule (1) is, until such date, venue or time is changed and written notice of such change has been given, required to attend the meeting stipulated in the notice without further notice. - (3) A notice referred to in sub-rule (1) given to a councillor, traditional leader and a departmental head must contain the agenda for the meeting concerned (except in the case of a continuation meeting in terms of rule 43).
+In the case of a special meeting in terms of rule 4 or 6, the agenda may contain only the matter that must be dealt with at the meeting. - (4) A notice given in terms of sub-rule (1) to a councillor, traditional leader and departmental head is deemed read for the purpose of the meeting to which it applies. - (5) The municipal manager must supply of copy of the schedules referred to in rules 3(3), 5(2) and 8(2) to every councillor, traditional leader and departmental head.

+Rule 10(A)

+Non-service of notices

+Accidental omission to serve on any councillor a notice of meeting shall not invalidate the proceedings of that meeting.

+Rule 10(B)

+Urgent matters

+- (1) No business shall be transacted at a meeting of the council or any committee other than that specified in the agenda relating thereto, except any matters which the relevant chairperson considers urgent and the said chairperson has ruled the matter to be urgent. - (2) The Executive Mayor/Mayor my raise matters which in his / her discretion is urgent, for decision of Council.A matter will be deemed urgent when the decision required, if delayed, would prejudice the Council and / or its operations. - (3) The Speaker or chairperson of the meeting will determine an appropriate time when the Municipal Manager may raise urgent matters and the time available for discussion thereof; Provided that the Speaker may rule that the matter is not urgent as defined in 2 above. - (4) The Municipal Manager must ensure that all documentation relevant to the urgent item is available to Councillors present at the meeting in written format.
+The Speaker will allow enough time for Councillors to peruse the said documents, familiarize themselves with them and call for a caucus to discuss the matter if required.

-11. Notice of public meetings of voters, constituency meetings and public hearings
+Notice of public meetings of voters, constituency meetings and public hearings

-(1) The municipal manager must, with due regard for sub-rules (3) and (4) after receipt of the particulars of a meeting referred to in Rule 7(2), 8(1)(b) or (c), 8(2) or 8(5) by notice in the press and placed on the municipal notice board convene the meeting or hearing at the time, date and venue determined by the councillor or body convening the meeting or hearing, as the case may be, and send a copy of such notice to every councillor, traditional leader and departmental head.
+11(1) The municipal manager must, with due regard for sub-rules (3) and (4) after receipt of the particulars of a meeting referred to in rule 7(2), 8(1)(b) or (c), 8(2) or 8(5) by notice in the press and placed on the municipal notice board convene the meeting or hearing at the time, date and venue determined by the councillor or body convening the meeting or hearing, as the case may be, and send a copy of such notice to every councillor, traditional leader and departmental head.